 Through your programme of study, you might be involved in several projects or employability activities.
 Consider creating a website or online portfolio to showcase your achievements and professional development.
 You can also include your LinkedIn URL.
 Create and manage a strong online presence.
 Think about your brand and who your audience is by keeping any websites up to date and visually appealing.

 If you are sending out job or speculative applications, you could mention your postgraduate qualification in the profile if you feel it will be relevant to the employer.
 Consider referencing the title of your programme, the classification you were awarded, or specialist knowledge gained.

 Always list your most recent study first.
 Depending on your subject area, you might want to include some modules or specialisms.
 If you conducted a research project, you could also include the title or brief summary.

-This is an important section on your CV, especially if you do not have much work experience.
-You will be able to highlight your ability to see projects through from conception to completion, creative problem-solving, working in diverse teams and research skills.
+This is an important section of your CV, especially if you do not have much work experience.
+You will be able to highlight your ability to see projects through from conception to completion, creative problem-solving, working in diverse teams, and research skills.

 Examples can be from on and outside of your programme: